Serralq/Project-Norn/docs/travels/atri.md

 </div>
 Lots and lots of shots here, so order something to be polite and use the time to wait for people to leave and plan out how to take everyshot to be as efficient as possible.
-Also, don't be like me and forget that there are window binders you can pull down to reduce the sun glare.
+Also, don't be like me and forget that there are window binders to pull down to reduce the sun glare.

 ### (!)ED Crosswalk